Generalization Error Curves for Analytic Spectral Algorithms under Power-law Decay: Preliminaries

 \begin{remark} The domain $D_\lambda$ is essential and is related to the analytic functional argument in the proof, see also \cref{fig:Contour} for an illustration.
 The two conditions (C1) and (C2) can be seen as the complex extension of \cref{eq:Filter_Reg} and \cref{eq:Filter_Rem} respectively, so one can expect that they also hold for the filter functions.
-Indeed, we will show in the following many commonly used filter functions satisfy \cref{assu:Filter}.
+Indeed, we will show below that many commonly used filter functions satisfy \cref{assu:Filter}.
 The proof is postponed to \cref{subsec:FilterFunction}. \end{remark}

 \begin{example}[Kernel ridge regression] The filter function of kernel ridge regression (KRR) is well known to be

 Both $\reg$ and $\rem$ are analytic on $\left\{ z \in \bbC : \Re z > -\lambda \right\} \supset D_\lambda$.
 This filter function is of qualification only $\tau_{\max} = 1$. \end{example}